 To apply, prior to the first semester of graduate enrollment, applicants must have either:

 - A bachelor’s degree from an accredited institution with a major in Communication Sciences and Disorders (CSD), Speech-Language Pathology (SLP), Speech, Language and Hearing Sciences; or

 - A bachelor’s degree from an accredited institution in a discipline other than Communication Sciences and Disorders (CSD).
 The applicant must have at least 30 semester units (or 45 quarter units) of coursework in speech-language pathology/communication sciences and disorders before enrollment in the graduate program.

 Note: Students who do not meet the above requirement are not eligible to apply and will not be accepted.

 How to Apply

-- Applicants are required to submit the department application form and your résumé in one (1) document to CAL STATE APPLY.
+- Applicants are required to submit all the required program materials to CAL STATE APPLY.
+(Note: We do not use CSDCAS system.)

 CSULB Admissions Committee will evaluate all application materials submitted by the applicants, including the following items.

 - Grade point average (GPA) in speech-language pathology coursework